SeqviriouM/english-courses/english.md

 **ex.
 2**

 1. All were sure Andrew would successfully pass exams.
-2. He said Lev Tolstoy was his favoriter writer.
+2. He said Lev Tolstoy was his favorite writer.
-3. I knew you were living in Moscow but hadn't know your address.
+3. I knew you were living in Moscow but didn't know your address.
 4. He said he would give up smoking.
 5. All knew she would go to Rome.
-6. Sorry, we didn't think you were waiting us.
+6. Sorry, we didn't think you were waiting for us.
 7. I didn't know you also liked football.
-8. I was sure he would be outstanding artist.
+8. I was sure he would be an outstanding actor.
-9. I was afraid you wouldn't take my advice.
+9. I was afraid you wouldn't follow my advice.
-10. He said he didn't know when the conference was going to start.
+10. He said he didn't know when the conference would start.
 11. Sister said that she wanted to come to us on her own.
 12. I knew she was very busy.
 13. Nobody knew you were waiting there.
-14. The guide warned us that traffic in that part of town was quite strong.
+14. The guide warned us that traffic in that part of town was heavy.
 15. The secretary didn't notice that the headmaster was talking with someone.
 16. He said me yesterday that he had studied in university.
-17. We decided last week that next summer we would go to Crimea.
+17. We decided last week that next summer we would go to the Crimea.

 **ex.
 3**

 1. "I will go to see doctor tomorrow".
 2. "I'm ill".
-3. "I fell (have fallen) ill".
+3. "I felt (have fallen) ill".
 4. "Tom didn't come to school yesterday".
 5. "You may catch a cold".
 6. "I caught(have caught) a cold".